boveus/hyrax-wiki/Background-Workers-(Resque-in-Sufia-7).md

 ## Code Changes: Install Resque

 To use Resque -- [learn more about Resque](https://github.com/resque/resque) -- as your queueing back-end, you must modify the code created by the Sufia generator.
 Resque offers instructions for [installation](https://github.com/resque/resque/#in-a-rails-3x-or-4x-app-as-a-gem); Resque-pool also offers [instructions](https://github.com/nevans/resque-pool#how-to-use) for installation and use.
-In general, you need to add resque and/or resque-pool to your `Gemfile`, require resque tasks in your `Rakefile`, and configure Rails to use Resque as its ActiveJob adapter).
+In general, you need to add resque and/or resque-pool to your `Gemfile`, require resque tasks in your `Rakefile`, and configure Rails to use Resque as its ActiveJob adapter.

 ## Managing Resque Workers